zellwk/zellwk.com/src/posts/2017-03-22-css-architecture-2.md

 4. Add `margin` to `.main-nav a` and `background-color` a `.main-nav .button`.
 5. Add `margin` to `.main-nav a` and `background-color` a `button--modifier`.

-Which makes one makes sense?
+Which one makes sense?
 How do you ensure every developer on your project feels the same way?

 Even if all your developers are clones of you (and therefore think the same way), how do you know if you did not introduce a side effect (that broke another part of the site)? 😱😱😱.